 Billing and access to online loan information

-ECSI is the University's electronic loan servicer for any University-administered loans you received while attending the University of Minnesota.
+The University's electronic loan servicer for any University-administered loans you received while attending the University of Minnesota is ECSI.

 You will receive monthly billing statements from ECSI.
 Your billing statement will be sent to you early each month.
 If you have multiple loans in repayment, you will receive one statement for all of your University-administered loans.
 If you have loans in repayment at the University of Minnesota Duluth (UMD) as well as any other U of M campus, your billing for the other campus(es) will be separate.